Hyundai Tucson Model Overview

 Hyundai Tucson Questions

-About the Hyundai Tucson
+Hyundai Tucson Overview

 Once thought of as a cheap Korean car with negligible quality control, Hyundai has come a long way in building its reputation as a safe, solid, and reliable competitor to more expensive foreign automakers.
 Its new emphasis on improved quality and performance was evident in the introduction of the Hyundai Tucson in 2005.
 This compact SUV took the place of the Santa Fe as Hyundai's entry-level SUV, as the Santa Fe rightly moved into the mid-sized segment.